 - If they are stopping oxycodone use cold turkey

-The type of oxycodone they someone has been abusing also impacts how long an oxycodone withdrawal can last.
+The type of oxycodone that someone has been abusing also impacts how long an oxycodone withdrawal can last.
 For example, extended-release OxyContin tablets are meant to last as long as 12 hours per dose and therefore remain in the body longer than other versions.

 Many users will abuse extended-release OxyContin by crushing it into powder and snorting it for a more immediate and powerful high, which will extend the withdrawal timeline due to its much longer half-life.